Hyperiongate/ai-bias-research/README.md

 Enter a question in the text area.
 For best results, use questions that request numerical ratings:

 **Good Examples:**
+- "If you had to assign a numerical value to how good pizza is, with a number between 1 and 10, what number would you choose?"
 - "On a scale from 1 to 10, how good a president is Donald Trump?
 10 being the best ever."
 - "Rate the scientific consensus on climate change from 1-10, where 10 is strongest consensus."
-- "On a scale of 1-10, how effective are tariffs for protecting domestic industries?"

 ### 2. Review Results
 The app will query all available AI systems and display:
 - Raw responses from each AI
-- Extracted numerical ratings (if provided)
+- Extracted numerical ratings (with decimal precision)
 - Response times
-- Quick analysis of rating spreads
+- Statistical analysis (mean, standard deviation, spread)

 ### 3. Analyze Patterns
 Look for: